Gonzalo García (footballer, born 2004)

-Gonzalo García Torres (born 24 March 2004) is a Spanish professional footballer who plays as a forward for club Real Madrid.
+Gonzalo García Torres (born 24 March 2004) is a Spanish professional footballer who plays as a forward for club Fulham and the Spain national team.

+García joined the Real Madrid academy as a youth player, briefly spending time with Mallorca before returning to Madrid.
+He progressed through the club's youth system and played for Real Madrid Castilla, where he became one of the team's leading goalscorers.
+García made his first-team debut for Real Madrid and later established himself in the senior squad, notably finishing as the top scorer at the 2025 FIFA Club World Cup.
+During his time with the first team, he won La Liga before joining Fulham in 2026.

+García represented Spain at under-21 level, becoming a regular goalscorer for the side during qualification for the 2027 UEFA European Under-21 Championship.
+He made his senior debut for Spain in March 2026, appearing as a substitute in a friendly against Iraq.

 Club career

 Early career

 García is a youth product of SEK, Club Santa Bárbara, and Jarama Race, before joining the youth academy of Real Madrid in 2014.
 He had a year-long stint with Mallorca's academy in 2018–19 when his family moved there, before returning to Real Madrid.
 In January 2022, he was promoted to Real Madrid Castilla, and he made his first appearance with them in March 2022.
 He was a prolific scorer in the División de Honor Juvenil de Fútbol in 2022–23 where he was top scorer and won the domestic U19 treble, which earned him a permanent promotion to the Castilla side.